vibhuagrawal14/training_dashboard/README.md

 # TrainingDashboard

-Plot inter-epoch and intra-epoch loss and metrics with a simple callback.
+Plot inter-epoch and intra-epoch loss and metrics within a jupyter notebook with a simple callback.
 Features:
 * Plots the training loss and a training metric, updated at the end of each batch
 * Plots training and validation losses, updated at the end of each epoch
 * For each metric, plots training and validation values, updated at the end of each epoch